Type: | Sport, 500 ft (152 m), 5 pitches |

 Belvedere ascends a direct line up the middle of Crown Point's north face passing through two prominent roofs and up a vertical black watercourse (topo).
 The route was developed top-down and aggressively cleaned.
 Tons of loose rock were removed.

 Belvedere is a well-protected face climb.
 Cracks for jamming and gear placements are rare.
-Although the holds on the climb seem to have stabilized, its best to pull down rather than out on any loose or suspect holds and keep your weight over your feet.
-Vegetation cover is usually a good indicator of off-route holds - avoid them.
+Although the holds on the climb seem to have stabilized, its best to pull down rather than out on any that are loose or suspect and keep your weight over your feet.
 Even though the bolts are closely spaced, the wall is steep, devoid of decent ledges, and intimidating (drone videos).

 The route is in good shape to climb but more work could be done including anchor chain installations and rappel route cleaning.
-Also, the approach down the west ravine could use some trail maintenance.
-We'll see if the route gets enough interest and traffic to warrant the extra effort.
-For now, if you must rappel from P3 or P5, directionals are recommended to circumvent areas with potentially loose rock (topo).
+Also, the approach from Vista House could use some trail maintenance.
+We'll see if the route gets enough interest and traffic to warrant the additional work.
+If you must rappel from the top of pitch 3 or 5, directionals are recommended to circumvent undeveloped areas that may be loose (topo).

-P1 5.8 16m - Start below the First Roof where you will see the first bolt about 10 feet up.
-Climb the short steep section then continue up relatively easy, low-angle terrain to the belay ledge at the base of the colonnade (bolt and fixed pin).
+P1 5.8 16m - Start below the First Roof.
+Climb a short steep section then continue up low-angle terrain to the belay ledge at the base of the colonnade (bolt and fixed pin).

 P2 5.9 33m - Climb 5.9 face moves up the column then follow the line of bolts to the belay under the right side of the First Roof (two bolts and a tiny ledge).